Incredible 1-week Summer Self-Drive Tour of the Ring Road of Iceland & Golden Circle

 • More

-Further along, be sure to visit the captivating Hraunfossar and Barnafoss waterfalls.
-The Hraunfossar is a series of waterfalls that stream from the Hallmundarhraun lava field.
-Moreover, the waterfalls flow from ledges of rocks in the lava and pour into the Hvita river.
+As you continue your journey, be sure to stop at the mesmerizing Hraunfossar and Barnafoss waterfalls.
+Hraunfossar is a unique series of waterfalls that stream from the Hallmundarhraun Lava Field.
+The water flows through the cracks in the lava and spills into the Hvita River, creating a breathtaking display.

 Read more